5th-Year Master of Public Affairs for Brown Undergraduates

-Brown University undergraduates have the opportunity to stay for a fifth year to earn a Master of Public Affairs.
-The fifth-year MPA is an efficient way to gain the analytic, communication, and problem-solving skills desired by employers in the public policy sector.
+Brown University undergraduates have the opportunity spend a fifth year at Brown to earn a Master of Public Affairs degree.
+The 5th-year MPA is an efficient way to gain the analytic, communication, and problem-solving skills desired by employers in the public policy sector.

 Statistics and economics courses are integrated, using the same research and data sets to explore policy topics.